Teskann/URDFast/documentation/dhparams_file_format.md

 - `mass` *(optional)*: mass of the link.
 Must be given in kilograms.
 If you do not specify this field, it will be set to 0 kg.

-Note that if you don't fill optional fields, they will default to 0, whatever their unit is.
+Note that if you don't fill optional fields, they will default to `None`, whatever their unit is.
 Only the name will default to `link_n` where `n` is the row number.

 The `pmin`, `pmax`, `vmax` and `amax` will be applied for the